walkerjbarry/react_animals/README.md

-Simple React App with state updates, and event handlers.
-Users add a random animal, and a heart next to the animal changes in size onClick.
+This is a simple React App with state updates, and event handlers.
+In this app, users click a button to add a random animal, and a heart next to the animal changes in size onClick as well.

 # Getting Started with Create React App